The UEFI GRUB2 Menu System

 How to add the E2B Grub2 Menu system to your E2B drive

-1. Make a 2nd partition
+1. First make a 2nd Primary partition on the E2B drive

 - Most compatible